So - Of All the Acupuncture Points

 “Cough” was just the name I'd given it.

+From her point of view she was treating what in Chinese medicine is called ' stagnant qi' with 'cold and damp in the lungs'.
+(Don't worry - all will be explained!
+After all, this site aims to explain Chinese medicine in English.)
 So I started training in acupuncture.
 Along the way I learned a whole range of other alternative therapies too, and eventually I got qualified, gave up my job and started seeing patients myself.
 (Many of the best acupuncturists aren't doctors, though they've acquired a very considerable knowledge of Western Medicine as part of their training.)
+Only 360 points?

-There are at least 360 acupuncture points along channels (or 'meridians') on your body and hosts of others which aren't on any specific channel.
+There are at least 360 points along channels (or 'meridians') on your body and hosts of others which aren't on any specific channel.

 In the image on the right you can see some of the points on the head.
 Every point has a different action and, believe it or not, acupuncturists still argue over where some of them are!